bondhugula/polymage-ppopp-2018-ae/README.md

 **LICENSE**

-PolyMage is available under the Apache License, version 2.0.
+PolyMage is available under the Apache License version 2.0.
 Please see the LICENSE file for details.

 **REQUIREMENTS**